 A noise limit factor $\xi = 1$ indicates that the cavity resonance fluctuation is equal to its linewidth.
-Here, we aim for a target of $\xi = 0.15$, which means that the mechanical noise along the cavity axis contributes to the cavity linewidth by at most 15%.
+Here, we aim for a target of $\xi = 0.15$, which means that the mechanical noise along the cavity axis contributes to the cavity linewidth by at most 15 %.

 Both transverse and longitudinal misalignments will affect the reflection and/or transmission of the NC cavity.
-Close to the concentric point, transverse positioning noise will dominate the deviation of the cavity resonance from the atomic transition.
-For convenience, however, we map all mechanical effects on the cavity resonance to effective fluctuation of the cavity length δL_C .
+Close to the concentric point, the cavity becomes increasingly sensitive to transverse displacement.
+This heightened sensitivity leads to fluctuations in cavity resonance and transmission and requires addressing transverse stabilization in the cavity structure.
+For convenience, we map all mechanical effects on the cavity resonance to effective fluctuation of the cavity length δL_C .